Take steps to control mosquitoes around your house

 • Repair broken screening on windows, doors, porches and patios to keep mosquitoes out of your house.

-If you are experiencing a mosquito problem, call the Sarasota County Contact Center at 941-861-5000 to submit a service request.
-A trained mosquito technician can help by going to your location to assess the situation.
+The county noted anyone experiencing mosquito problems can call the Sarasota County Contact Center at 941-861-5000 to submit a service request.
+A trained mosquito technician can help by going to your location to assess the situation, the county stated.

 Post a comment as